 According to the Humane Society of the United States, there are about 78.2 million dogs kept as pets, service companions or working animals in the United States.
 And while the vast majority of dog owners understand and live up to the responsibility of keeping an animal, those who don’t put others at risk – and should be held liable for the harm their animals inflict.

 Victims of dog attacks often bear emotional scars as well as physical ones.
 This is especially true for children – often the most likely to be bitten by a dog, and often on the face.
-As dog bite lawyers in Annapolis, MD, we help by making sure that you get justice by getting you the maximum recovery for the injuries suffered, including:
+As law firm experienced with dog bite cases in Annapolis, MD, we help by making sure that you get justice by getting you the maximum recovery for the injuries suffered, including:

 In Maryland, you do not have to show that a dog has bitten before to hold an owner liable.
 It is also true that some breeds of dogs – pit bulls, in particular – are assumed to be dangerous.
 Because of that, a bite inflicted by certain dog breeds will fall under strict liability.
 Strict liability means that even when dog owners are not negligent, they can still be held responsible for damages because they owned an animal presumed to be inherently dangerous.